hazelgrove/agda-popl17/README.md

 metatheory as submitted to POPL 2017 for artifact evaluation.

-The branch `sums` is the mechanization of the core calculus extended with sum types as described in section 4 of the paper.
+The branch `sums` is the mechanization of the core calculus extended with sum types as described in Section 4 of the paper.
 It's a conservative extension in the sense that the difference between the branches only adds code for the new constructs: nothing is removed.
 All theorems are proven for both branches.